-Please consider the following prompts (250 words or less):
+Please consider the following prompts (250 words or less or up to 2 minutes of video or audio):

 - How will the past experience of the producing organization and/or lead staff support the success of this project? - Briefly describe the organizational and community support for this project.